 Basic income is an unconditional, non-withdrawable income for every citizen.
-The Young Foundation is currently conducting basic income related research in Barcelona as part of the B-MINCOME experiment.
-Amanda Hill-Dixon explores what makes it unique.
+Amanda Hill-Dixon explores what’s unique about the basic income research we’re currently conducting in Barcelona as part of the B-MINCOME experiment.

 Rethinking the welfare system